 28 Of The Best Stretching Routines In the Land

-Wouldn’t it be nice if the best stretching routines in the world were all neatly arranged in one place?
+Wouldn’t it be handy if the best stretching routines in the world were all neatly arranged in one place?

 Good stretching routines shouldn’t be hard to find.
 But trawling the web to discover the latest and greatest ways to limber up takes precious time (which could be spent training).

-Wouldn’t it be nice if the most effective workouts were arranged in one big resource guide that you could bookmark and come back to at your leisure?
+But what if the most effective mobility workouts were arranged in one big resource guide that you could bookmark and come back to at your leisure?

 Ask and you shall receive.

 Improving mobility has been a massive focus of mine over the past few years, and in my eyes is a key part of living a healthy lifestyle.
-Ever since I realised that freeing up my joints would not only help diminish my back pain and reduce my injury risk, but also lead to significant improvements in my movement capabilities and performance – it’s been a no brainer.
+Ever since I realised that freeing up my joints would not only help diminish my back pain and reduce my injury risk, but also lead to significant improvements in my movement capabilities and performance – it’s been a no-brainer.

 Below you’ll find the best and most effective routines around for doing all of the above.
 There’s a nice mixture of dynamic mobility and joint articulation workouts, and a few basic static stretching vids thrown in too.
-Mostly full body routines, but some more focussed on specific problem areas – like the shoulders, jaw and hips.
+Mostly full body routines, but some that are more focussed on specific problem areas – like the shoulders, jaw and hips.